chinarjoshi/chinarjoshi.github.io/_posts/shells/2022-01-01-wpaconnect.md

 Now, the network I'm going to be focusing on, *eduroam*, uses the following 3 protocols:
  - **WPA2-Enterprise**: WiFi Protected Access 2 is a network security protocol that requires users to authenticate with a username + password before granting access.
 It specifies a 2-phase method to get on the same page about the pre-shared key (PSK).
  - **PEAP**: Extensible Authentication Protocol (EAP) is a set of common functions and negotiation mechanisms to select the authentication method between client and server.
 Protected EAP (PEAP) first establishing a TLS tunnel to ensure the client credentials *(username + password)* are securely sent.
 This is the first phase.
  - **MSCHAPV2**: A "challenge-handshake" authentication protocol commonly used with PEAP.
-After the server knows the client's password, it sends a random number to the client, called the challenge.
+After the server receives the client's password, it sends a random number to the client, called the challenge.
 The client hashes their password and random number together, and sends the result back to the server.
 The server compares this with it's own answer, and if they match, the authentication process is finally done.
 This is the second phase.

 ## Enable the wireless network interface